chef/chef-web-docs/chef_master/source/resource_remote_directory.rst

      source "website"
    end

-When the Chef Infra Client runs, the **remote_directory** resource will tell the chef-client to copy the directory tree from the cookbook to the file system using the structure defined in cookbook:
+When the Chef Infra Client runs, the **remote_directory** resource will tell Chef Infra Client to copy the directory tree from the cookbook to the file system using the structure defined in cookbook:

 .. code-block:: text